po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/05-Day/05-Day-LessonPlan.md

   * 🔑 If you don't have access to your code from this activity, there is a mirror link in the unit overview for you to get started.

-  * **Important**: The homework this week requires a specific version (>=7.0) of `npm` in order to install peer dependencies for the GraphQL.
+  * **Important**: The homework this week requires a specific version (>=7.0) of `npm` in order to install peer dependencies like GraphQL.
 By default, Heroku uses `npm 6.x`, which may cause some issues.
 This is a good opportunity to educate students on how to configure their Heroku environment to meet the needs of the project, as shown in the following `package.json` snippet:

   ```json
   {